ektavats/BerryBERT/README.md

 ## BERT models: <br>
 We are using [Finnish BERT models](https://huggingface.co/models?sort=downloads&search=Finnish), and more models can be explored [here](https://huggingface.co/models?sort=downloads). <br>
 Use the search function to explore! <br> <br>

-## Acknowledgement: <br>
-This work is a part of the [Centre for Digital Humanities'](https://www.abm.uu.se/cdhu-eng/) **Pilot Projects 2021-2022**, <br>
-with project titled "Text Mining Commodification: The Geography Of the Nordic Lingonberry Rush, 1860-1910". <br>
-More information about the pilot projects can be found [here](https://www.abm.uu.se/cdhu-eng/projects/pilots/#tocjump_20568122083953222_2).

 ## Contact: <br>
 Ekta Vats <br>